Winter Weather: Sandpoint has a plan.

 Snow gates will not be used in front of vehicles, mailboxes, or trash containers.

 Vehicles parked on the street during snow and ice events negatively impact the City’s ability to perform snow removal services in a timely and efficient manner.
 At times, vehicles parked on the street may restrict access by snow removal equipment.
 To help ensure crews can complete operations in a safe and timely manner, citizens are asked to park on the even side of the street, unless posted otherwise, between November 1 and March 1.
 The “even” side of the street includes even numbered addresses.
-Snow removal on the even side will occur as vehicles move.

 Vehicles left on the street are subject to removal (towing) by the Sandpoint Police Department, at the expense of the vehicle owner, when on-street parking is not in accordance with the Snow Removal Policy.
 All parked vehicles on the streets must be cleaned of snow within 24 hours of any storm so that plow operators clearly see vehicles.